 NATALIE: You are.
 It’s a no-win situation.

-BECKY: This is a side note, and it’s a funny I will share with your audience.
-My daughter is in college, and she takes a lot of Bible classes.
+BECKY: This is a side note, and it’s a funny one I will share with your audience.
+My daughter is in college and she takes a lot of Bible classes.
 She said to me last night, “Do you know what the definition of heresy really is, mom?”
-I said, “What’s that honey?”
+I said, “What’s that, honey?”
 She said, “It’s just thinking for yourself sometimes.”
-It’s funny because really to stand up for yourself you must start recognizing that some belief systems that you have that might not be right or are belief systems that actually harm you.
+It’s funny, because to really stand up for yourself you must start recognizing that some belief systems that you have might not be right or are belief systems that actually harm you.
 It takes a lot of courage.

 NATALIE: I think her main question here was that she wasn’t sure where her responsibility began and where it ended.
 This is a person who is very conscientious, and she wants to know.
 I don’t know if this person has read the article I wrote recently on the superpowers that most survivors have, but I would encourage you to go back and read that article.
 One of the superpowers is this conscientiousness.
 It’s not a concept I came up with.
 It is Sandra Brown who did a study with Purdue University.
 Conscientiousness is one of the superpowers that survivors have.
 So this person is conscientious.
 She wants to take responsibility for her stuff.

 NATALIE: What I see this woman doing is taking responsibility not just for her stuff.
 She is taking responsibility for her husband’s reactions.
 The counselor is putting all the responsibility on her.
 The counselor is putting the man’s responsibility on her and her responsibility on her.
 She is taking it, and that’s why there is so much anxiety and depression.
 When you really know what is yours and what is someone else’s, there is so much freedom.
-Just because you have had a bad childhood, most people in the world have had problematic childhoods.
+Most people in the world have had problematic childhoods.
 Some of those people go on to become abusers, and some go on to become abuse targets.
-But the ones that become abuse targets … We are not going to trace all abuse and all abuse-targetedness down to childhood problems.
+But the ones that become abuse targets… We are not going to trace all abuse and all abuse-targetedness down to childhood problems.

 RACHEL: Another thing that is so frustrating about this situation is that it exemplifies why we don’t ever recommend going to marriage counseling with your abuser.
 If the counselor knew what he was doing he would say, “We should meet individually.”
 It’s really frustrating to see the malpractice that happens so often in these cases.
 She is one of thousands of women who suffer needlessly because the counselor does not know what he is doing.